-- Launched and expanded large-scale targeted safety programs—Safe Streets for Seniors and Safe Routes to Schools.
+- Launched and expanded large-scale targeted safety programs—Safe Streets for Seniors and School Safety.

 - Implemented complete-street roadway designs in many locations, including an award winning design for Ninth Avenue.
 Safety benefits have been demonstrable within months in many cases.

 - Developed and launched the Green Light for Midtown plan to reduce traffic congestion in the heart of Midtown Manhattan and improve safety and public space in Herald and Times Squares.